Action Mailer Base

 Callbacks

-You can specify callbacks using before_action and after_action for configuring your messages.
-This may be useful, for example, when you want to add default inline attachments for all messages sent out by a certain mailer class:
+You can specify callbacks using before_action and after_action for configuring your messages, and using before_deliver and after_deliver for wrapping the delivery process.
+For example, when you want to add default inline attachments and log delivery for all messages sent out by a certain mailer class:

 class NotifierMailer < ApplicationMailer